HAL-guru/hal.guru-docs/docs/installation/windows.md

 ## Installation Steps

-Open PowerShell as a regular user.
+Open PowerShell as an administrator.
 Copy and paste the following command to download and run the installation [script](https://docs.hal.guru/halguru-install.ps1):

 ```powershell